raghuram-gs/web-authentication-authorization/README.md

 * Maintain or change the hash algorithm
 * Take care of maintanance of security of the system

-The login mechanism has evolved and we have new scenarios like mobile apps and web apps which is described below:
+That was a very basic system of the past and today we have evolved with the invent of mobile apps and modern web apps

-# Use case for identity
+Lets look at the uses cases for identity we have today:

 * Simple login - Using forms and cookies
 * Single sign-on across sites - SAML
 * Mobile app login - How to achieve ?
 Cannot have cookies and need a long live session
 * Delegate authorization - How to give access without sharing a password ?

+The deledate authorization problem is the one we will be stressing on more now to understand OAuth.

-**The delegate authorization problem**
+## The delegate authorization problem

 How can I let a website or client access my data without giving my password ?

-How a typical authorization works today
+Lets look at how a typical authorization works today as shown below:

 ![](Images/AuthorizationExample.png)